PurrNet/PurrDocs/community-guides/character-controller-client-side-prediction.md

 ```

 ## Gathering Input
 Now that we have our `INPUT` and `STATE` structs, we can begin gathering input to later simulate.
 To do this, we use the `UpdateInput` method, which is called every frame on the client.
+You can gather input in any way you like, but for simplicity, we will use Unity's old input system.

 ```csharp
 protected override void UpdateInput(ref PredictedCharacterControllerInput input)